fxlv/reican/README.md

-# Loggy
+# Reican
-Do funny stuff with logs.
+Reican goes and finds stuff from your logs.
-Not much here yet.
+Not much here yet but soon the Reican will be able to do useful stuff.

 ## Timestamps
 Supported formats: